-The Study Abroad Administrator serves as the advisor for study abroad and works one-on-one with all students interested in studying overseas.
+The Associate Director serves as the advisor for study abroad and works oneon-one with all students interested in studying overseas.
 The Study Abroad Office has program material for students to review at their convenience.
-To participate in any study abroad program, students must apply, meet all program requirements, and must have their proposed studies approved in advance by appropriate academic department and the Registrar's Office.
+To participate in any study abroad program, students must apply, meet all program requirements, and have their proposed studies approved in advance by the appropriate academic department and the Study Abroad Office.
 (For further details, contact the Study Abroad Office.)